CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/Arduino IDE Setup/_index.md

 ## Prerequisites

 - Knowledge of Arduino IDE and related concepts
-- Understanding of basic electronic concepts
+- Understanding of basic electronics concepts

 ### Setting up the Arduino IDE